ariostas/personal-website/content/authors/admin/_index.md

     url: https://www.cornell.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: Andres is a PhD student working on String Theory at Cornell University.
+bio: Andres is a PhD candidate working on String Theory at Cornell University.

 # Interests to show in About widget
 interests:
-  - String Theory
-  - Quantum Gravity
-  - Cosmology
-  - Algebraic Geometry
+  - Software Development
   - Machine Learning
+  - Problem Solving
+  - Data Analysis
-  - Scientific Computing
+  - Technology

 # Education to show in About widget
 education: